wxguy/LSP-jedi/README.md

 ## Additional Package

-The jedi-language-serve only provides auto-completion for Python files.
+The `jedi-language-serve` only provides auto-completion for Python files.
 If you wish to have additional features such as formatting, linting etc., it is highly recommended to install [LSP-ruff](https://packagecontrol.io/packages/LSP-ruff).
+In addition, if you want type-checking feature similar to `pyright` then it is recommended to install [mypy plugin](https://packagecontrol.io/packages/SublimeLinter-mypy) as well.